Alireza-Amani/ET_FLUXNET/README.md

 # ET_FLUXNET
-Code and data to train the MLMs included in the article submitted to Journal of Hydrology
+Code and data to train the MLMs included in the article submitted to Journal of Hydroinformatics